gatzka/hs_hash/README.md

 operations, so the GET operation might be interrupted by PUT and/or REMOVE.

-Three different types of key types are supported:
+Three different key types are supported:
 - uint32_t
 - uint64_t
 - zero terminated strings (char *)